Dart-Code/Website/_docs/settings.md

 <br />
 **Default:** `"kotlin"`.
 <br />
-The programming language to use for Android apps when creating new projects using the **Flutter: New Project** command.
+The programming language to use for Android apps when creating new projects using the **Flutter: Create New Project** command.

 ### dart.flutterCreateIOSLanguage
 **Options:** `"objc"` or `"swift"`.
 <br />
 **Default:** `"swift"`.
 <br />
-The programming language to use for iOS apps when creating new projects using the **Flutter: New Project** command.
+The programming language to use for iOS apps when creating new projects using the **Flutter: Create New Project** command.
 This is only supported up until Flutter 3.22 after which it will be ignored.

 ### dart.flutterCreateOrganization
 The organization responsible for your new Flutter project, in reverse domain name notation (e.g. `com.google`).
-This string is used in Java package names and as prefix in the iOS bundle identifier when creating new projects using the **Flutter: New Project** command.
+This string is used in Java package names and as prefix in the iOS bundle identifier when creating new projects using the **Flutter: Create New Project** command.

 ### dart.flutterCreatePlatforms
-The platforms to enable for new projects created using the **Flutter: New Project** command.
+The platforms to enable for new projects created using the **Flutter: Create New Project** command.
 If unset, all platforms will be enabled.

 ### dart.flutterCustomEmulators
 Custom emulators to show in the emulator list for easier launching.
 If IDs match existing emulators returned by Flutter, the custom emulators will override them.